Vant (band)

-Vant (stylised as VANT) are a British indie rock band formed in 2014 by frontman and songwriter Mattie Vant.
+Vant (stylised as VANT) were an English indie rock band, formed in 2014 by frontman and songwriter Mattie Vant.
 In 2015, Vant signed to Parlophone Records.
 The band announced an "indefinite hiatus" in 2017 to take effect at the end of their Last Days of Punk tour during November.
 The band released a new song, "Propaganda Machine" in December 2018 and teased new music in 2019.

+Vant currently performs under the name Father Hell.